 Venue hire and facility bookings

 Council is closely following advice from the NSW Government that all non-essential activity should be avoided to reduce the spread of coronavirus.
 Please refer to the NSW Health website for information about COVID-19 and details of what you can and can't do under current public health orders.
-When leaving your home, it is your legal responsibility to practice social distancing.
+When leaving your home, it is your legal responsibility to practise social distancing.

 Parks, reserves and sporting fields.